THE BEST LAS VEGAS PROPERTIES

 Settlement Sheet - See HUD-1 settlement statement.

-established for rehabilitation mortgages to hold the funds needed for the
+rehabilitation mortgages to hold the funds needed for the rehabilitation work

 Start Date - The date you want to use as the